David Pryce-Jones: Early life

-Pryce-Jones was born on 15 February 1936, in Vienna, Austria.
+Pryce-Jones was born in Vienna, Austria on 15 February 1936.
 He was educated at Eton and earned a degree in history at Magdalen College, Oxford.
+While at Oxford in 1957, he was runner-up for the Newdigate Prize.

-He is the son of writer Alan Payan Pryce-Jones (1908–2000) by his first wife (married 1934), Therese "Poppy" Fould-Springer (1914–1953) of the Fould family.
+He was the son of writer Alan Payan Pryce-Jones (1908–2000) by his first wife (married 1934), Therese "Poppy" Fould-Springer (1914–1953) of the Fould family.
 Therese was a daughter of Baron Eugène Fould-Springer, a French-born banker who was a cousin of Achille Fould, and Marie-Cecile or Mitzi Springer, later Mrs Frank Wooster or Mary Wooster, whose father was the industrialist Baron Gustav Springer (1842–1920) son of Baron Max Springer.
 She also had a brother, Baron Max Fould-Springer (1906–1999), and two sisters Helene Propper de Callejón (1907–1997), wife of Spanish diplomat Eduardo Propper de Callejón and grandmother of actress Helena Bonham Carter, and Baroness Liliane de Rothschild (1916–2003).

 His parents married in 1934 in Vienna, where Pryce-Jones was born.
 His mother's Jewish background made it unwise to remain in Vienna and the family moved to England at the end of 1937.
 In 1940, a four-year-old Pryce-Jones was stranded with his nanny in Dieppe, Normandy and was rescued from the invading German army by his mother's brother-in-law Eduardo Propper de Callejón.
 He acknowledged his uncle-by-marriage's efforts in saving his own life when Propper de Callejón retired from Spanish diplomatic service.

-Pryce-Jones is a first cousin of Elena Propper de Callejón, wife of late banker Raymond Bonham Carter and mother of actress Helena Bonham Carter.
+Pryce-Jones was a first cousin of Elena Propper de Callejón, wife of late banker Raymond Bonham Carter and mother of actress Helena Bonham Carter.
 Another cousin is Baron Nathaniel de Rothschild, only son of the better known Baron Élie de Rothschild.

 Career

 Pryce-Jones did his National Service in the Coldstream Guards, in which he was commissioned in 1955, promoted lieutenant in 1956, and served in the British Army of the Rhine.
 In 1956, Pryce-Jones lectured the men under his command about the necessity of the Suez War, but admits that he did not believe what he was saying.
 At the time, he believed that the Islamic world would soon progress after decolonization, and was disappointed when this did not happen.
 He has worked as a journalist and author.
 He was literary editor at the Financial Times 1959–61, and The Spectator from 1961 to 1963.

-Pryce-Jones is a senior editor at National Review magazine.
-He also contributes to The New Criterion and Commentary, and for Benador Associates.
-He often writes about the contemporary events and the history of the Middle East, Eastern Europe, and intelligence matters.
+Pryce-Jones was a senior editor at National Review magazine.
+He also contributed to The New Criterion and Commentary, and for Benador Associates.
+He often wrote about the contemporary events and the history of the Middle East, Eastern Europe, and intelligence matters.